thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_HTTP_Server.desc.md

 ### Exercise

 Turn to a partner and share your thoughts about the similarities and differences you noticed about using the `express` module versus the `http` module.
-Afterwards, talk about how would you describe Express in your own words.
+Afterwards, come up with a definitely of Express in your own words.

 ## Why is Express useful?